Credit Histories and Scores

 If you are denied credit, you are entitled to a copy of the credit report the lender used to make the decision.
 You must request that report within 60 days of being notified of the denial.

 Borrowers are also entitled to one free credit report annually from each of the three major credit bureaus; Transunion, Equifax, and Experian.
 By visiting www.annualcreditreport.com you can obtain an annual free copy of your credit report from each of the credit bureaus.
 The information you receive is only your credit report and does not include your credit score.
-You may receive your credit score by signing up with and possibly paying a company for that information, but remember the score isn’t as important as the report.
+You may receive your credit score by going to CreditKarma.com, or checking to see if your credit card company offers a ‘credit tracker’ option.
+You should never pay to view your credit report, or score.

 The information obtained in each of the reports may differ slightly, but overall they should include the same information.
-When you review your report you should look for inaccuracies in your personal information, account status information and payment information as well as ensure all the accounts are yours.
+When you review your report you should look for inaccuracies in your personal information, account status information, payment information and ensure all the accounts are yours.

 Responsible Credit Use